Mintbase/Grants-Program/docs/T&Cs.md

 ## 7. Terms of Grant Giving

-Web 3.0. shall grant You, as compensation for the delivery of the Software and the related deliverables and the grant of license rights on the Intellectual Property Rights to the Web 3.0., a Grant as indicated in the application placed in the applications folder of the W3F Open Grants Program Repository at <https://github.com/w3f/Grants-Program/tree/master/applications>.
+Mintbase. shall grant You, as compensation for the delivery of the Software and the related deliverables and the grant of license rights on the Intellectual Property Rights to the Mintbase., a Grant as indicated in the application placed in the applications folder of the W3F Open Grants Program Repository at <https://github.com/w3f/Grants-Program/tree/master/applications>.

 The Parties agree that the Grant is a lump-sum payment and that no additional compensation is due for the actual development costs incurred.